We work to promote respect and civility, inspire women and young people, and work across political divides.

 Addressing this intimidatory, bullying and abusive culture matters.
 It matters for the diversity of our public life, it matters for the way in which the public can engage with representative democracy, and it matters for the freedom to discuss and debate issues and interests.

 We work to bring about a meaningful reduction in the intimidation and abuse in public life, raising widespread public awareness about its harmful impacts and working with partners to find tangible solutions.
-Specifically, we are currently working with the Committee on Standards in Public Life on a Joint Standard of Conduct, which will set out the minimum standards of behaviour expected from all political party members.
+Specifically, we are currently working with the Committee on Standards in Public Life on a Joint Statement on Conduct, which will set out the minimum standards of behaviour expected from all political party members.
 Read the Joint Statement.

 Standing up to Hate Online